Urielink/ekiline/readme.txt

 Ekiline includes support for Woocommerce.

 == Changelog ==

-= 2.4.6 - Nov 23, 2022 =
-* Fix: Adjust navigation opacity, apply to all pages.
-To disable it by single page, it is recommended to use a classname that is generated in body.

 = 2.4.5 - Nov 22, 2022 =
 * Enhance: remove navbar opacity if template has no header.